The module consists of 13 units of study, all of which you should complete. They make up the following three sections:

 Section 2 Control of Food Safety

-The second module (Units 4–9) will build on the introductory module and you will concentrate on the control of the safety of particular food categories (e.g. red meat, dairy produce).
-By doing this, you will be able to focus the general approach developed in the introductory module onto specific areas of VPH.
+The second section (Units 4–9) will build on the introductory module and you will concentrate on the control of the safety of particular food categories (e.g. red meat, dairy produce).
+By doing this, you will be able to focus the general approach developed in the introductory section onto specific areas of VPH.

 Section 3 Contemporary Issues